100% State Benefits – Louisiana

 https://jobs.civilservice.louisiana.gov/Veterans/VeteransInfo.aspx

-Individuals with military training and experience can get a corresponding professional license or certification if they had a military occupational specialty that qualified them for that license.
+Veterans with military training and experience can get a corresponding professional license or certification if they have a military occupational specialty that qualified them for that license.

 Louisiana Educational Benefits